Updated July 2017

 - Astronomy Picture of the Day (APOD) – I start everyday with APOD.
 As the year goes on the students gain skills in recognizing things like lava flows on a lunar image or the difference between a supernova remnant and a stellar nursery.

-- Where in the Solar System/Universe – I am an avid reader of the blog Universe Today and you can try your hand at the Where in the Universe posts.
+- Where in the Solar System & Universe Today – I am an avid reader of the blog Universe Today.
 These are great for getting students to analyze images.
-I made my own “Where in the solar system” activity for the first day of school with a variety of locations.
+I made my own “Where in the solar system” activity for the first day of school with a variety of locations based on content from Universe Today.

 - Stellarium – This free desktop planetarium works on Windows, Mac, and Linux and can be used for a wide variety of demos, sketching exercises, and observational labs.
 I have some on my labs page.
 Note I use Google Docs for these for ease of updating.